unraid/docs/docs/unraid-os/troubleshooting/diagnostics-information.md

 :::

-## Docker Containers and Virtual Machines
+## Docker containers and virtual machines

 The standard system diagnostics do not contain much that will help with diagnosing issues with docker containers and VMs.
 These may have their own system logging feature and you must refer to their own documentation for information on how to access them.